Veterans Services Office

 Dependent students who have been approved for the CalVet Fee Waiver should complete a California College Promise Grant (CCPG) application and submit their Authorization Letter to the Financial Aid Office.
 This waiver covers the cost of tuition only.
 Students are responsible for paying any remaining fees to avoid being dropped for non-payment.
 For more information about this program, please contact Veterans Services.

 Orange Coast College reserves the right to evaluate and grant credit based on the academic policies established at OCC.
-The college recognizes and grants academic credit to veterans who have completed a minimum of one year of active honorable service in the armed forces unless it has been awarded by another school.
+The College recognizes and grants academic credit to veterans who have completed a minimum of one year of active honorable service in the armed forces unless it has been awarded by another school.
 This credit includes three (3) units for AA Degree Area E-Self Development on the OCC General Education pattern, or Area E-Self Development on the California State University General Education pattern (CSU GE Breadth).
 A maximum of 15 units from eligible military service and training may also apply.
 Please refer to the Military Study Programs for additional information.

 Registration Priority For Veterans

-All students are subject to the provisions under SBI 1456.
+All students are subject to the provisions under SB 1456.
 Under the provisions of California Education Code Section 66025.8, OCC will grant priority registration to eligible members or former members of the Armed Forces of the United States.
 For eligibility information, please contact Veterans Services.

 Active military interested in using Tuition Assistance should consult with their Education Officer to obtain authorization.
 Please also contact Veterans Services for further information about how these benefits are processed at OCC.